eldarsadykov/SwiftRNBO/README.md

 let message: [Double] = [220, 330, 0.2, 0.3, 0.5]
 rnbo.sendMessage(message)
 ```
-`Number` is a single element `list` and the `bang` should be converted from an arbitrary non-empty message in the pathcer itself for now.
+`Number` is a single element `list` and the `bang` should be converted from an arbitrary non-empty message in the patcher itself for now.

 Currently RNBOEventHandler can't receive messages from outports.
 Help with implementation would be appreciated.